Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 - Use all tools and tactics here to detect the vulnerabilities.
 - Keeping close with the recon process will help in detecting vulnerabilities.
 - Create a file named `findings.md` that will have quick documentation and summaries of the detected vulnerabilities.
-- `Static Analysis` by use of tools such as in solidity - `Slither`
+- `Static Analysis` by use of tools such as in solidity - `Slither` and in rust `Aderyn`.
+- Slither command `slither .` - this runs static analysis in the whole project.

 **4. Reporting**
 - Title must be (`root cause` + `impact`) such as: `Storing the password on-chain makes it visible to anyone, and no longer private`